 Modify the text in the 7th paragraph of 9.4.2.263.2 as follows

-The First Path Training Supported subfield indicates if the STA supports the first path beamforming training procedure defined in 10.42.10.6.
+The First Path Beamforming (#3918) Training Supported subfield indicates if the STA supports the first path beamforming training procedure defined in 10.42.10.6.
 This subfield is set to 1 if dot11FirstPathTrainingImplemented is true, and is set to 0 otherwise.